 Part 1.
 The Early Years

 The future apostle was born in Tarsus (Acts 9:11), the leading city in ancient Cilicia, a province between Syria and Asia Minor (Acts 21:39; 22:3), located about 10 miles inland from the coast of present-day Turkey.
 See the map here.
 In the Roman period Tarsus competed with Athens and Alexandria as the learning center of the world.
 The city had a university and was greatly influenced by Stoic philosophical schools.
-Santala suggests Saul was born in the year 5 (31).
+Santala suggests Saul was born in the year 5 (31), as does Shapira ( 295).
 On the eighth day after birth the observant Jewish father circumcised his son (Php 3:5).
 The eighth day was also the day of naming.
 The parents gave their boy the Hebrew name Sha'ul (lit. "asked for" or "prayed for").
 Perhaps his mother had miscarried previously, so the birth of Saul was an answer to prayer.
 Saul later said that he was "set apart from his mother's womb" for a sacred life (Gal 1:15).

 Saul was also given the Roman name Paulus, meaning small or humble, which first occurs in Acts 13:9.
 He no doubt engages in a word play on this meaning of his name when he said, "I am the least of the apostles" (1Cor 15:9).
 When he acquired the name of Paulus is not mentioned, but as a Roman citizen (Acts 21:39; 22:28) it likely occurred at birth.
 Roman citizens had three names.
 The praenomen (first name) was little more than a formality.
 The nomen (second name) denoted the Roman tribe to which one belonged.
 The third name was the cognomen, the family name.
 Paulus was most likely his cognomen, probably taken from the patron who freed Saul's ancestors from slavery (Polhill 16).